 - If you’re taking old furniture into your new apartment, you can experiment with different layouts to see what works best for your home

-Zeroed in on the apartment complex, but don’t know which flat to opt for?.
+So, you’ve zeroed in on the apartment complex, but don’t know which flat to opt for?
 If you want a vastu-approved home, this is a good time to consult an expert to find out what works best for you and choose your flat accordingly.
-In case you are building an independent house and were wondering what direction each room should face, or what’s a good place for the septic tank?
-We’ve got all the vastu essentials!
+In case you are building an independent house and were wondering what direction each room should face, or what’s a good place for the septic tank, we’ve got all the vastu essentials!

 With a floor plan in hand before your apartment is ready, you can use it to make your future home more vastu-appropriate!
 Often, once your home is ready to move in, making allowances for vastu-related concerns becomes difficult.
 But if you have a west-facing home or a south-facing one, you can start preparing for a vastu-appropriate space ahead of time!

-Want to stay on the right side of vastu?
-We’ve got you covered!
+If you want to stay on the right side of vastu, we’ve got you covered!